We are receiving a large number of enquires relating to the coronavirus outbreak. Below is some of the advice we are providing.

 If you need to unilaterally impose the change because no agreement is reached, you need to be wary of the situation where an employee is ‘working under protest’ , in which case you could be liable for an unauthorised deductions from wages claim.

 Better to bring matters to a head on the basis that the employment will have to end if the new working arrangements are not agreed.
 You would then have two alternatives – redundancy or business-reason termination.
 In either case where employees have more than 2 years’ service you will need to be careful to have a business rationale and follow a proper procedure.
-No matter how long the employee has been with you, you will need to avoid making decisions on the basis of any protected characteristic as this could amount to unlawful discrimination or because of something the employee has said or done relating to the pandemic (or otherwise in normal cases).
+No matter how long the employee has been with you, you will need to avoid making decisions on the basis of any protected characteristic, such as disability, as this could amount to unlawful discrimination or because of something the employee has said or done relating to the pandemic (or otherwise in normal cases).

 What do I need to bear in mind when my employees are working from home?